 Place in a dish and sprinkle with vinegar

-Let it cook covered on low heat for about three hours
+Cook covered on low heat for about three hours

 The sauce should be thick; if necessary, add more hot water

-Meanwhile, boil the rigatoni, drain them al dente, place them on a warm plate, and serve with the pajata and pecorino
+Meanwhile, boil the rigatoni, drain them al dente, place them on a warm plate and serve with the pajata and pecorino

 Pan